-The retail industry right now is a volatile environment, and its constant change is posing interesting challenges to those within.
+The retail industry is a volatile environment, and its constant change is posing interesting challenges to those within.
 Some of the latest trends affecting the state of the industry include online channels, the emergence of small specialized or luxury retailers, and brands forgoing traditional retail channels and setting up their own custom sales outlets.

 - 62% of consumers said they’d consider joining a fee-based rewards program if their favorite retailer offered one.

-- About 76% of all U.S. grocery retailers with 50 or more stores have a Loyalty program
+- About 76% of all U.S. grocery retailers with 50 or more stores have a Loyalty program.

 Retailers can use these loyalty programs to shape consumer purchasing behavior.
-The valuable and high in-demand data collection at the end of the program can be utilized to create hyper-targeted marketing and advertising programs which could result in further cost savings.
+The valuable and high-in-demand data collection at the end of the program can be utilized to create hyper-targeted marketing and advertising programs which could result in further cost savings.

 Also, they pass on positive recommendations about their favorite brands to their friends and relatives.
 This might trigger a word of mouth marketing on a very large scale.

-This will lead to the overall increased share of wallet since word-of-mouth marketing can be more influential than any other form of marketing.
+According to recent research, 73% of retail brand loyalty program members say they would recommend the retailer/program to their peers.
+This will lead to an overall increased share of wallet since word-of-mouth marketing can be more influential than any other form of marketing.

 43% of the members associated with retail-based loyalty programs are very satisfied with their experience.

-An effective customer loyalty program is a both win-win for retailer and customer.
-A successful loyalty program is a combination of value, customer service and smooth implementation.
-The loyalty provider must ensure that every aspect of the program is deeply strategized, so as to empower the customers and simultaneously elevate the retailer.
+An effective retail brand loyalty program is a win-win for retailers and customers.
+A successful retail brand loyalty program is a combination of value, customer service and smooth implementation.
+The loyalty provider must ensure that every aspect of the program is deeply strategized so as to empower the customers and simultaneously elevate the retailer.

-- Work with flexible vendors: a good loyalty program will react spontaneously to shopper behaviors.
+- Work with flexible vendors.
+A good loyalty program will react spontaneously to shopper behaviors.
 Your loyalty providers must be able to tailor your program to social channels, digital & mobile trends, and must be able to do so efficiently.